 - Providing technical direction to other engineers or engineering support personnel

 Salary and Related Fields

-The average salary for an automotive engineer is approximately $90,000 per year.
-Salary increases with experience and education.
+The average salary for an automotive engineer is approximately $84,190 per year.
+The U.S. Department of Labor estimates an 8% job growth rate for automotive engineers in the coming decade which translates to some 102,500 job openings during that time frame.
 Individuals with managerial experience may become team leaders or division heads, increasing earning potential greatly within a corporate environment.

 Individuals interested in automotive engineering technology may also be interested in mechanical engineering,mechanical technology technician, or aeronautical and aerospace engineering technology.